-Little by little, this latter group has been growing and there are fears that they will soon outnumber practicing Buddhists.
-Often, these individuals fail to properly educate themselves on the rules and customs, which can manifest in anything from a simple faux pax to major transgression.
+Often, these individuals fail to properly educate themselves on the rules and customs of Tak Bat, which can manifest in anything from a simple faux pax to major transgression.

-Furthermore, enterprising locals have begun to capitalize on the growing number of tourist participants, selling them leftover or low-grade rice, and several monks have become sick from such rice.
+Furthermore, enterprising locals have begun to capitalize on the growing number of tourist participants, selling them leftover or low-grade rice, and monks have even become very sick from such rice.

 Another problem in recent years has been the brazen and disrespectful attitude of many tourists in taking photos of the procession and monks themselves.

-Early in the morning, it was still possible to view the ritual without the hordes of tourists, but by sun-up, lines of minivans and tuk tuks had ferried in dozens of tourists, eager to get an up-close-and-personal snapshot of the monks.
+Early in the morning, it can still be possible to view the ritual without the hordes of tourists, but by sun-up, lines of minivans and tuk tuks will often ferry in dozens of tourists, eager to get an up-close-and-personal snapshot of the monks.

-We tried our best to adhere to the rules and tips posted around town regarding being respectful of what is taking place before you.
+When we observe Tak Bat, we try our best to adhere to the rules and tips posted around town regarding being respectful of what is taking place here every morning.